sguzman/math-research/README.md

 - Nested riemann sum: While taking a riemann sum, use another riemann to calculate the error of the raw sum
 - Using the Dirac Delta function as a zero-detector.
 Feed it a formula that = 0.
 Integrate it dirac delta function; then what results is a step function that takes a step function that takes a step at every 0
 - Creating a relativized version of $R^2$ where the identity curve , $f(x)=x$, is equivalent to another function like $x^2$ or $sin(x)$
+- Understanding the derivative of a function in reference to another function